zyiu/sp18-hw4/README.md

 ```
 when you want to make changes to your database.

 Note that a walkthrough for the homework is included below.
 For a challenge, try completing the homework without the walkthrough.
+Essentially, create an application based on the specs we provided above.

 ## Walkthrough